Long Short-term Cognitive Networks: Long Short-term Cognitive Network

 In this subsection, we introduce a measure to quantify the influence of each feature in the forecasting of \textit{multivariate} time series.
 The proposed measure can be computed from $W_1^{(t)}$, $W_2^{(t)}$ or their combination.
 The scores obtained from $W_1^{(t)}$ can be understood as the feature influence up to the $t$-th time patch, while scores obtained from $W_2^{(t)}$ can be understood as the feature influence to the current time patch.

-Let us recall that both $W_1^{(t)}$ and $W_2^{(t)}$ are $M \times M$ matrices such that $M=N \times L$, assuming that we have a multivariate time series with $N$ features and that we want to forecast $L$ steps ahead.
-Moreover, the neurons are organised temporally, which means that we have $L$ blocks of neurons, each containing $N$ units.
-Equations \eqref{eq:score1} and \eqref{eq:score2} show how to quantify the effect of feature $f_i$ on feature $f_j$ given a weight matrix, which can be either $W_1^{(t)}$, $W_2^{(t)}$ or their aggregation,
+Let us recall that $W_1^{(t)}$ and $W_2^{(t)}$ are $M \times M$ matrices such that $M=N \times L$, assuming that we have a multivariate time series with $N$ features and that we want to forecast $L$ steps ahead.
+Moreover, the neurons are organized temporally, which means that we have $L$ blocks of neurons, each containing $N$ units.
+Equations \eqref{eq:score1} and \eqref{eq:score2} show how to quantify the effect of feature $f_i$ on feature $f_j$ given a matrix $W^{(t)}$ that characterizes the interaction among the problem features,

 such that